Parent Welcome Booklet

 -THE COMMITMENT FROM YOU REQUIRES YOU TO ATTEND ALL GENERAL MEETINGS.

 These meetings are held two times throughout the school year.
-These are listed in the dates to note (back).
+You will be notified two weeks before the meetings, as per our Constitution and Bylaw guidelines.
 If for some reason you cannot attend these meetings, it is your responsibility to let the Board know in writing.
 The Society’s Annual General Meeting is held in September.
 All general meetings are important, as decisions that affect your children and the Centre are made during these meetings.
 You need to have the opportunity to vote and give your ideas.
 Please note there is a $40.00 fee assessed for each missed meeting.

-Parents in the Society must hold a job on a committee in the Centre (see Exception below).
-A description of each is available on the day of registration and also from the office.
+Parents in the Society, apart from Adventurers & the Summer programs, must hold a job on a committee in the Centre.
+A description of each is available on the day of registration and from the office.
 We will do our best to accommodate your preferences when assigning the committees; however, this is not always possible.
-Our committee work benefits all of our programs and children, and is a necessary part of our Centre’s philosophy.
+Our committee work benefits all our programs and children and is a necessary part of our Centre’s philosophy.
 Without your commitment and attendance at any committee meetings/events, many of our activities would not take place.

 Health and Safety Policy